oslabs-beta/kafkaESK/README.md

 - Time machine capability

 ## **Prerequisites:**
+- Docker version 1.11 or later is [installed and running](https://docs.docker.com/engine/install/).
 - At the time of release, KafkaESK operates in conjunction with the Confluent Platform(version 6.0.0).
 Use these installation methods to quickly get a Confluent Platform development environment up and running on your local machine.

   - [Quick Start for Apache Kafka using Confluent Platform (Local)](https://docs.confluent.io/platform/current/quickstart/ce-quickstart.html#ce-quickstart)